Our Story

 Numerous challenges were faced.

-The First World War saw the company tasked with essential admiralty repairs.
+The First World War saw the company tasked with essential admiralty repairs, and rapidly working to busy schedules with a notably bigger workforce.

 During The Second World War the business was once again listed as a key 'reserve occupation'.
 In 1941, the premises narrowly survived major fires amidst the Belfast Blitz, managing to carry on essential work throughout the surrounding destruction.
-In addition to their day-to-day work many employees also volunteered their free time in the home guard over the course of the war.
+Over the course of the war, in addition to their industrious day-to-day work many employees also volunteered their limited free time in various units such as the Home Guard, Police and Fire Services, RNLI, and others.

 As had similarly been the case years before, despite employing over 400 extra labourers during the war period the company was not permitted to claim any profits and then suffered in the post war recession.

-Later, during The Troubles, the company and its employees faced more tough times.
+Later, as The Troubles began, the company and its employees faced more tough times.
 Sadly the community around Princes Dock Street witnessed a number of merciless bombings.

-Major changes to the shipbuilding industry presented a key hurdle.
+As time went on major changes to the wider shipbuilding industry presented a key hurdle.

 Core policies of upholding sound engineering workmanship and continuous innovation, have helped the company be adaptable through historical challenges, taking on a wide variety of interesting projects.

-The company diversified into plastics in the 1960's establishing 'Corrosion Control Plastics', and was one of the first in the region to realise the opportunities with modern composites as the field rapidly developed.
+The company diversified in the 1960's establishing 'Corrosion Control Plastics', and was one of the first in the region to realise the opportunities with modern composites as the field rapidly developed.

 Around this time the business moved to new larger premises in Ballygowan, just south of Belfast.